Roof Safety and OSHA Fall Protection Standards: Which method is best?

 You are smelling the first signs of actual spring.
 You jump in the car and head to the office.
 You think through your whole list for the day.
 Then you remember that you have a contractor coming up to perform your routine HVAC system check-up.
 You wonder if your current roof safety systems will be enough.
+Are you fully compliant with OSHA standards for fall protection?

 Rooftop guardrails vs. fall arrest system?
 The question arises, “Active or passive fall protection—which one is best?”
 This can be confusing.
 What warrants a need for active fall protection?
 When is passive fall protection ‘enough’?